 Where to from here?

 After watching our 90-second video you are probably beginning to see how that might cause problems.
 Next, you might like to look at the Problem in a bit more detail.
 Or The Cause gives examples (some rather entertaining) to show how speech perception really works (very different from the assumptions of ‘common knowledge’ relied on by the law).
-With that under your belt, you’ll be ready to delve into the Case Study, which outlines in detail how reliance on a police transcript resulted in potential wrongful conviction in a real murder trial.
-And when you are ready for more – we have an extensive Learn more section.
-All of that available from the top menu.
+With that under your belt, you’ll be ready to delve into the Case Study, which outlines in detail how an inaccurate police transcript put a man in prison for murder.

 Or if you’d rather get a quick overall impression?

 Check out some of the options in the right sidebar.
 You might find The Problem in a Nutshell (20 min video) a good start?
 Or maybe you prefer a 2-page read from The Conversation: Covert recordings as evidence in court: the return of police ‘verballing’??
 Other media mentions link from the right sidebar.